AJonastech/Ajonastech/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Agu Jonas
 =================================================================================================================================

-Fullstack Developer(frontend heavy)
+Software Engineer
 -----------------------------------

 Hello there!
-I'm a fullstack engineer who loves shipping products on the web.
-Whether it's a small side project or a large-scale app, I'm always eager to bring my creativity and attention to detail to the table.
-I have experience working on various types of projects, from personal websites to complex applications, and I'm always looking for new challenges to push my skills even further.
-Check out my repositories to see some of the exciting projects I've worked on!
+I'm a software engineer with a growing focus on backend, database, and system-level engineering.
+My journey began with frontend and fullstack development, where I built everything from small personal projects to large-scale web applications.
+Now, I’m expanding into Golang and backend systems, driven by my passion for building robust, scalable, and efficient architectures.
+I enjoy tackling complex engineering challenges, and I’m always looking for opportunities to push my skills further.
+Check out my repositories to see some of the systems and applications I’ve been working on!

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [agujonas13@gmail.com](mailto:agujonas13@gmail.com)